Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 - `Get-AipSuperUserGroup`
 - `Get-AipSuperUserFeature`

+The AIPService PowerShell module only works in Windows PowerShell.
+It does not work in PowerShell Core.

-After you delete a sensitivity label, the underlying RMS template remains in the AIP service.
-This allows users to be able to open protected documents even after a label is removed.
+After you delete a sensitivity label, the underlying RMS template remains in the AIP service, allowing users to be able to open protected documents even after a label is removed.

 ### Get Info on Sensitivity Labels and Policies
 Run `Get-Label` to get a list of all sensitivity labels in your tenant.